 Frequently Asked Questions

 Q1.
-What is the scope of the Starter Course, and can the study be taken further?
+What is the scope of the Introduction to Practical Philosophy (Starter Course), and can the study be taken further?

-Answer: The Starter Course lasts 5 weeks.
+Answer: The Intro to Practical Philosophy Course lasts 10 weeks.
 It is quite broad in its scope, but obviously cannot examine subjects in the detail or depth necessary to gain a full understanding.
-Students attending the Starter Course are offered the opportunity to continue with further 5-week Foundation Courses which cover a range of topics such as Happiness, Love, Freedom, Presence of Mind, etc. Following the completion of these courses, students may then continue their studies for as long as they wish on a term by term basis, usually in more settled groups.
+Students attending the Intro Course are offered the opportunity to continue with further Foundation Courses which cover a range of topics such as Happiness, Love, Freedom, Presence of Mind, etc. Following the completion of these courses, students may then continue their studies for as long as they wish on a term by term basis, usually in more settled groups.

 Q2.
 Is there any homework?Answer: Yes and no. There is no formal homework.
 In the spirit of the basic approach, however, students are invited to put the knowledge into practice and to observe its effect and relevance in their own experience.
 This is seen as an essential part in deriving the fuller benefit of the courses.
 Observations arising from these efforts also become an invaluable contribution to the meetings.
 For example, a very simple exercise is given during the first meeting, for students to practice each day.
 This provides a means of stilling the mind and coming completely to rest on two or three occasions each day.
 After students have attended a number of the Foundation Courses (usually after a year or so - exceptions are possible), a simple method of meditation is introduced.